-Vivian Yingzi Wei serves as a Research Assistant of Davis Center at Harvard University, contributing to The Imperiia Project's component ‘The Tsar's Trans-Atlantic Voyagers’.
+Vivian Yingzi Wei serves as a Research Associate of Davis Center at Harvard University, contributing to The Imperiia Project's component ‘The Tsar's Trans-Atlantic Voyagers’.
 This initiative investigates various forms of migration within the Russian Empire during the 19th century, aiming to reconstruct social and cultural identities within broader historical contexts.

 Vivian holds a Master of Science in Computational Science and Engineering from Harvard University and a Bachelor of Science in Industrial Engineering from Georgia Institute of Technology.
 After graduation, Vivian held positions at prestigious institutions such as Bank of America, PricewaterhouseCoopers, Coca Cola and Truist Bank, where she built her career path in quantitative analytics.
 In addition to her role at Harvard, Vivian is currently a senior program manager at Fannie Mae, specializing in Artificial Intelligence and Machine Learning.
 With over eight years of industry experience, her expertise in computational science is integral to her research pursuits and contributions to The Imperiia Project.